Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 Ultrasound, CT scan, and MRI

 Imaging studies, including ultrasound examination, computerized tomography (CT), and magnetic resonance imaging (MRI), are particularly useful in defining the cause of distention that is due to enlargement of the abdominal organs, abdominal fluid, and tumor.

 Two types of tests are used to diagnose maldigestion and malabsorption; general tests and specific tests.

 Specific tests can be done for maldigestion of individual sugars that are commonly maldigested, including lactose (the sugar in milk) and sorbitol (a sweetener in low calorie foods).
 The specific tests require ingestion of the sugars followed by hydrogen/methane breath testing.
 (See below.)
 The sugar fructose, a commonly used sweetener, like lactose and sorbitol, also may cause abdominal bloating/distention and flatulence.
 However, the problem that can occur with fructose is different from that with lactose or sorbitol.
 Thus, as already described, lactose and sorbitol may be poorly digested by the pancreatic enzymes and small intestine.
-On the other hand, fructose may be digested normally but may pass so rapidly through the small intestine that there is not enough time for digestion and absorption to take place.
+Fructose, on the other hand, may be digested normally but may pass so rapidly through the small intestine that there is not enough time for digestion and absorption to take place.

 Hydrogen/methane breath tests